-Inspection Procedures: Repair (or note) if: Out-of-Service if: a.
-Gauges From the driver's position, check the visibility, OEM location, readability, operation, accuracy and condition of the following gauges: 1) Speedometer and odometer Odometer is unreadable, does not work or is not working properly.
+Odometer is unreadable, does not work or is not working properly.
 Speedometer is unreadable, damaged, does not function or is confirmed to be inaccurate.
-Engine oil pressure, temperature and transmission temperature Oil pressure or temperature gauge is inaccurate or difficult to read.
+Oil pressure or temperature gauge is inaccurate or difficult to read.
 Oil pressure or engine and transmission temperature gauge is unreadable, damaged or does not function.
-3) Fuel Fuel gauge is inaccurate or difficult to read.
+Fuel gauge is inaccurate or difficult to read.
 Fuel gauge is unreadable, damaged or does not function.
-4) Voltmeter or ammeter Voltmeter or ammeter is inaccurate, damaged or difficult to read.
+Voltmeter or ammeter is inaccurate, damaged or difficult to read.
 Voltmeter or ammeter does not work or does not indicate that alternator is charging.
-Refer to C-5, f. on page 106.
+Refer to C.5.f. on page 106.
+(Continued on Next Page) not working properly.
+Oil pressure or temperature gauge is inaccurate or difficult to read.
+Fuel gauge is inaccurate or difficult to read.
+Voltmeter or ammeter is inaccurate, damaged